electryone/Pymoth/README.md

 **set_id(id_number)**
 > Sets the instance id.
 If the instance color is not already set, sets the instance color based on the instance id number
-> - param id_number: int: the unique identification number of the instance
+> - id_number: int: the unique identification number of the instance

 **get_bounding_box()**
 > Returns np.array: the instance bounding box (left, top, width, height)